Annapurna (goddess): Legend

 One day, the god Shiva and his consort Parvati got into an argument about the material world.
 Shiva said that everything materialistic was just an illusion, including the food that the humans ate.
 This infuriated Parvati, who governs materialistic aspects.
 To show Shiva and the world her importance, she disappeared, saying that she wanted to see how the world would survive without her.

 With Parvati's disappearance, the world was deprived of food, and there occurred a famine.
 Shiva's followers begged him for food; even the Gods were forced to beg for food, but could not find any food.
 Finally, Shiva and his followers realised that there was only one kitchen on earth, in the city of Varanasi (Kashi), where food was still available.

 Shiva went to Kashi to beg for food.
 To his surprise, the kitchen was owned by his wife Parvati, but in the form of Annapurna.
 She wore celestial purple and brown garments, which were lightly adorned with ornaments.
 She was seated on a throne, serving and distributed food to the starving gods and hungry inhabitants of the earth.
 Annapurna offered her food as alms to Shiva and made him realize that as Brahman, Shiva might have outgrown hunger; but his followers had not.

-There is also another legend from the southern Indian states, relating to Shiva’s appellation ‘Kapalieshwara’ (‘Lord of the skull’) that during this episode Shiva was cured of the ‘Brahmahatidosa’ curse, which he had received for removing one of Lord Brahma’s five heads, and by which the skull of that head was stuck to his hands.
-After receiving food from the hands of the goddesses Saraswati, Lakshmi, and lastly Parvati in the form of Annapurna, the skull finally came unstuck and fell.

 Worship

 Food is considered sacred in Hinduism, and prayers are offered before consuming it.
 The person who identifies the importance of Annam (food) within the five layers of the body helps carry life in the worldly process and subsequently seeks to identify Brahman, the enlightenment.
 Annadana, the donation of food, is highly praised in Hinduism.
 The importance of Annadana is prescribed in the Vishnu Dharamottara, Agni Purana, Padma Purana, Kurma Purana, Nandi Purana, and Vayu Purana.

 Annapurna is worshipped through the recitation of her thousand names and her one hundred and eight names.
-The Sri Annapurna Ashtakam composed by Shankaracharya is chanted by several devout Hindus around the world as a prayer for nourishment, wisdom, and renunciation.
-Before partaking of any food, Hindus chant the following prayer:

-The Annapurna Vrat Katha containing stories of her devotees are also recited by her devotees.
+The Annapurna Stotra composed by Adi Shankara extols her attributes and is chanted by devotees.

-In Marathi weddings, the bride is given metal idols of goddess Annapurna and Bala Krishna by her mother.
+In Marathi weddings, the bride is given metal idols of Annapurna and Bala Krishna by her mother.
 She worships them before the wedding, by offering rice and grains to the idols.
-This Viddhi (custom) is known as Gauri Harap.
+This viddhi (custom) is known as Gauri Harap.
 She also takes images of her husband's house and places the idols on them.